Today’s Wonder of the Day was inspired by Adela from Hamilton. Adela Wonders, “Why did dinosaurs become extinct?” Thanks for WONDERing with us, Adela!

-To form such a crater, scientists believe the asteroid, comet, or meteorite would've had to have been at least six miles wide and hit Earth at a speed of about 40,000 miles per hour.
-Such an impact would’ve released about two million times more energy than the most powerful nuclear bomb.
+To form such a crater, scientists believe the object must have been at least six miles wide.
+It would have hit Earth at a speed of about 40,000 miles per hour.
+Such an impact would’ve had about two million times more energy than the most powerful nuclear bomb.

 The heat from the impact would have scorched Earth’s surface.
 It would have started fires worldwide while.
 It would have even blocked out the Sun as debris filled the atmosphere.
 Tsunamis would have flooded large parts of the world.
 Shock waves could have caused massive earthquakes and volcanic eruptions.

 Without light from the Sun, the Earth would have been very dark.
 This could have lasted for months and even years.
 It would have stopped the process of photosynthesis and plunged the Earth into a deep freeze.
 Eventually, greenhouse gases trapped in the atmosphere could’ve caused another wild swing in climate.
 This could have led to the mass extinction.

 Of course, the asteroid theory isn’t the only one out there.
 Many people think volcanic eruptions caused the mass extinction event.
 This theory points to an increase in volcanic activity in what is now India.
 This could have led to effects similar to those of an impact.

 Some scientists think both theories could be correct.
 In fact, they may have taken place at the same time.
 An asteroid impact could’ve also set off the volcanic activity.
 Together, they made the worldwide effects even worse.